 Preheat oven to 190C (375F) and line two large cookie sheets with parchment paper (unless you are going to ferment the cookie dough in the fridge, in which case you don't need to turn the oven on just yet).

-Cream the butter, brown and white sugars together in a large mixing bowl.
-You can use a stand mixer or electric mixer if you like, but I have just done this with a fork.
+Cream the butter, granulated sugar and brown sugar together in a large mixing bowl.
+You can use a stand mixer or electric mixer if you like, but I have just done this with a whisk.

 Now add the egg, sourdough starter and vanilla to the bowl and whip together until the mixture is light and fluffy.
-Again, you can use a stand mixer or electric mixer to do this, but to keep things simple a spatula or fork is fine to save dishes!
+Again, you can use a stand mixer or electric mixer to do this, but to keep things simple a whisk is fine to save dishes!

 Now add all of the other dry ingredients - all purpose flour, cinnamon, salt, baking soda, rolled oats and raisins and gently mix together to form a sticky dough.
 It will be fairly wet and that's ok.